 California Compassplant is a native, perennial wildflower resembling a sunflower - with edible seeds and young leaves.

 California Compassplant is a perennial herb that has edible seeds and leaves.
-The seeds were traditionally dried and ground and used with other cereal flowers to make pinole.
+The seeds of this native food were traditionally dried and ground and used with other cereal flowers to make pinole.
 The ground flour can also be used as a thickener in soups or can be added to cereal flours when making breads, Young leaves and can be eaten raw or cooked lightly like a potherb.

 Additionally, California Compassplant has several traditional medicinal uses, a decoction of leaves was used to reduces fever and induce perspiration.
 A decoction of the roots was used as an emetic; a poultice of root lather was used for lung problems and to draw blisters.